 *summary: I am seeing the trend that having babies is not all fun and games. 🙂

 The fourth pregnancy had the same problem occur about the same time gestation with bleeding and cramping, leaving me wonder, “what in the world is causing this?”
 No one had any answers.
-Nothing would show up because it cleared before anything could be found out.
+Nothing shows up because it clears before anything is found out.
 So in the same fashion, by 2008 we had received our little girl weighing 7 lbs.
 2 oz. in 2008.

 *summary: blessed pregnancy and birth for the most part.
 I will say my births are full of all sorts of fun that most don’t get the pleasure of living through.
 God must consider me a rare sort.